Antondomashnev/FBSnapshotsViewer/fastlane/README.md

 ```
 Release a new version of the FBSnapshotsViewer.
 Uploading a new release to a GitHub and CocoaPods trunk

-Before doing so don't forget to move the next version of Changelog to released as well as update FBSnapshotsViewerRunPhaseScript.podspec
+Before doing so don't forget to move the next version of Changelog to released

 ----